TiffinDeliveryManagementSystem/CDAC-Project/README.md

 cd ../frontend
 npx expo start
 ```
-•	Scan QR code using the Expo Go app on your phone.
+•	Scan QR code using the Expo Go app on your phone.␣␣
 •	Ensure both mobile and development PC are on the same network.

 ---